 Reason: In the interests of sustainability and to ensure a satisfactory form of development, in accordance with Government guidance contained within the National Planning Policy Framework.

-Prior to the first occupation of the development a Travel Information Pack shall be submitted to and approved in writing by the Local Planning Authority.
-Thereafter the first residents of each dwelling shall be provided with a copy of the approved Travel Information Pack.

-Reason: To ensure all residents and employees are aware from the outset of the travel choices available to them, and to comply with Government guidance contained within the National Planning Policy Framework.

-Prior to the first occupation of any development within a phase, an external lighting strategy for that phase shall be submitted to and approved in writing by the Local Planning Authority.
+Prior to the first occupation of any building within a phase, an external lighting strategy for that phase shall be submitted to and approved in writing by the Local Planning Authority.
 The external lighting approved shall be implemented and made operational prior to the occupation of any building in that phase.

 Reason: To enable the Local Planning Authority to retain planning control over the development of this site, in order to safeguard the amenities of the occupants of the adjoining dwellings and to protect biodiversity in accordance with Policies Bicester 1 and ESD10 of the Cherwell Local Plan Part 1 2011-2031, Policies C28 and C30 of the adopted Cherwell Local Plan 1996 and Government guidance contained within the National Planning Policy Framework.

-Prior to the occupation of any phase of the development, a waste strategy, setting targets above national standards for residual waste levels, recycling levels and landfill diversion and which identifies measures to facilitate waste reduction and recycling for commercial occupiers of that phase shall be submitted to and approved in writing by the Local Planning Authority.
-The waste reduction measures shall be implemented in accordance with the strategy.
+Prior to the occupation of any phase of the development, a waste strategy, setting targets for residual waste levels, recycling levels and landfill diversion and which identifies measures to facilitate waste reduction and recycling for commercial occupiers of that phase shall be submitted to and approved in writing by the Local Planning Authority.
+The waste reduction measures shall be implemented in accordance with the approved strategy.

 Reason: To ensure the appropriate management of waste in accordance with Government guidance contained within the National Planning Policy Framework.

-With respect to foul water drainage, no development shall be occupied until confirmation has been provided that either:

-Capacity exists off site to serve the development, or

-A development and infrastructure phasing plan has been agreed with the Local Authority in consultation with Thames Water.
-Where a development and infrastructure phasing plan is agreed, no occupation shall take place other than in accordance with the agreed development and infrastructure phasing plan, or

-All wastewater network upgrades required to accommodate the additional flows from the development have been completed.

-Reason - Network reinforcement works may be required to accommodate the proposed development.
-Any reinforcement works identified will be necessary in order to avoid sewage flooding and/or potential pollution incidents.

 With respect to the water network, no occupation beyond the 49th dwelling shall be made until confirmation has been provided that either: